Clinton Institute

 Build on your Certificate III and develop the leadership and care coordination skills needed to work as a senior aged care worker or team leader.
 This qualification covers advanced care planning, case coordination, and supervising others in aged care settings.

-Work placement: Compulsory hours in registered aged care facilities
+Work placement: Compulsory supervised placement in registered aged care facilities

 View full course details →